High Blood Pressure Management in Philadelphia, PA

 - Stage 1 Hypertension

 Systolic: 140 / Diastolic: 90

-In addition to a blood pressure test, your doctor may suggest further monitoring, such as ambulatory blood pressure monitoring, or tests such as a urinalysis, blood test, or cholesterol test.
+In addition to a blood pressure test, our primary care physician in Philadelphia may suggest further monitoring, such as ambulatory blood pressure monitoring, or tests such as a urinalysis, blood test, or cholesterol test.

 If you are diagnosed with high blood pressure, your doctor may prescribe you a number of various medications.
 Some of the most common types may include:

 In addition, there are a number of lifestyle changes that you will be asked to make to treat your hypertension.
 These may include: